aartikov/Sesame/navigation/README.md

 }
 ```

-3. Setup `NavigationMessageDispatcher` in activities and fragments.
-There should be a single instance of this class per Activity.
+3. Setup `NavigationMessageDispatcher` in an activity and fragments.
+This has to be the same instance.
 ```kotlin
 class MainActivity : AppCompatActivity() {